BGCG/project-5/README.md

 ![manual-testing-table](https://res.cloudinary.com/delase5lw/image/upload/v1692530012/manual-testing_ja51uw.jpg)

+### PEP8 validation

+I utilised the PEP8 validation tool pycodestyle by running `pycodestyle .` in the workspace terminal.
+Then I corrected any errors until all except for minor 'line too long errors' were resolved.

 ### Bugs

 All known bugs have been fixed to the best of my knowledge.
 However, the troubleshooting and resolution of a number of bugs identified in development are described below: